215-766-7413

 This study is the latest in a series of examples of how live pig models and porcine tissue help researchers better understand human health.
 In the past, we’ve written about the use of pigs in studies involving everything from Parkinson’s disease to pediatric nutrition.

-Animal Biotech is proud to be able to contribute to this kind of research, providing both live pig models and porcine cadavers, as well as expertise on the proper care of our animal models.
+Animal Biotech is proud to be able to contribute to this kind of research, providing porcine cadavers, tissues, organs, and glands, as well as expertise on the proper care of our animal models.

 Contact us today to learn how we can assist in your next project.